shanakasp/AI-facial-Landmark-Detection-with-React/README.md

 npm install @tensorflow/tfjs @tensorflow-models/face-landmarks-detection

 But this one didn't work on npm-based react projects.
 Therefore I created another repo from yarn react and through that, I was able to overcome these issues.

+I think the reason for this issue is, NPM doesn't support conflicting version numbers of imported libraries.
+Therefore it would be better if you can use Yarn.